eclipse-langium/langium-website/content/docs/configuration-services.md

 ### LanguageGeneratedSharedModule

 #### AstReflection
-The `AstReflection` service is responsible for accessing the structure of the AST.
+The `AstReflection` service supports type checking of AST elements at runtime.
 It is shared between all languages and operates on the superset of types of those languages.

 ### DefaultModule
 The `DefaultModule` contributes services specific to one unique language.
 Those are the basic services such as the parser and the particular language server services.
 #### GrammarConfig
-#### GrammarConfig
 The `GrammarConfig` service is responsible for extracting specific information from the `Grammar`.
-By default, the `GrammarConfig` service extracts rules for multiline comments.

 *Dependencies:* [Grammar](#grammar)
 #### LangiumParser